 Adding certain anti-inflammatory supplements to your diet may help with the various inflammatory reactions and symptoms that occur with endometriosis.
-Inflammation can occur due to damaged tissue caused by cysts and adhesions.
-This inflammatory reaction is a natural process of the body, trying to protect itself from further damage.
+Inflammation can occur due to damaged tissue caused by cysts and adhesions. as well as the inflammation and scarring that occurs from surgery.
+This inflammatory reaction is a natural process of the body trying to protect itself from further damage.

 Digestive Enzymes

-Several digestive enzymes can be quite useful in relieving the pain associated with endometriosis.
-They can also help to reduce scarring and inflammation of the implants that occur with this disease.
+Several digestive enzymes are really useful in relieving the pain associated with endometriosis.
+They can also help to reduce scarring and inflammation of the implants that occur with this disease as well as their obvious benefits in aiding the digestive process and helping with the breakdown of food.

-These enzymes include: bromelain, a digestive enzyme extracted from the stem of the pineapple (500 to 1000 mg. four times a day taken apart from meals); papain, an enzyme derived from papaya (200 to 300 mg. four times a day apart from meals)
+These enzymes include: bromelain, a digestive enzyme extracted from the stem of the pineapple (500 to 1000 mg. four times a day taken apart from meals); papain, an enzyme derived from papaya (200 to 300 mg. four times a day apart from meals).
+Other useful anti-inflammatories include quercetin, a potent antioxidant (300 to 600 mg. per day).
+A number of supplements actually combine bromelain, papain and quercetin together.

-There are various reports from endometriosis sufferers saying they have found these digestive enzymes to be quite helpful with reducing their symptoms.
+Feedback from endometriosis sufferers saying they have found these digestive enzymes to be really helpful with reducing their symptoms.
 There are several digestive enzyme products on the market and deciding which one to use can sometimes come down to cost, or availability of the product in your country.

 Nattokinase